iainbx/tournament-results/README.md

 ```
 Once the simulation has finished you can view the player standings in a readable format
 by using the psql command line interpreter.
 Start the psql interpreter in another
-command line window (or exit the python interpreter using Ctrl-D) by typing the `psql`
+command line window, or exit the python interpreter using Ctrl-D. Then type the `psql`
 command on the command line.
-Then enter the following commands in the psql interpreter
+Next, enter the following commands in the psql interpreter
 to connect to the tournament database and query the standings view.
 ```PLpgSQL
 \c tournament